quartz-labs/docs/docs/how-it-works.md

 ## Self Custody

 The Quartz protocol and credit card are fully self-custody.
 This means that no one, not even Quartz, has access to your balance until you authorize a transaction.
 In the app or website, you can set a spend limit that Quartz is authorized to use.
 This can be a daily, weekly, monthly, yearly, or all-time limit - which gives Quartz access to those funds should you use your crypto card, which can be used for both in-person and online transactions anywhere Visa is accepted.
-For online card transactions that support 3D Secure, no spend limit is needed as confirming the transaction authorizes Quartz to withdraw the required funds.
 This authorization is made possible through the Quartz protocol, which automically manages your funds and who has permission to use them.
 Your keys, your crypto.

 ## Account Notifications

 Quartz provides a Telegram bot that can send you notifications whenever your available credit drops below a set amount.
-If your available credit drops to 0%, your loan will be auto-repaid by selling your collateral, so adding more assets or repaying some of the loan when you receive these notifications will avoid this.
+If your available credit drops to $0, your loan will be auto-repaid by selling your collateral, so adding more assets or repaying some of the loan when you receive these notifications will avoid this.
 You can also receive notifications whenever a transaction is made with your Quartz card.

 Simply message [@QuartzLTVBot](https://telegram.me/QuartzLTVBot) to start receiving notifications.
 You can set any threshold to be notified at, for any account you want, You'll be notified if an auto-repay occurs, including all the details of the collateral sale.

-The Quartz notification bot is open-source, so you can run your own notification service by following the README in the [GitHub](https://github.com/quartz-labs/account-watcher).
+The Quartz notification bot is open-source, so you can run your own notification service by following the README in the [GitHub](https://github.com/quartz-labs/notification-bot).